 That’s an ROI metric that should make any business owner sit up and pay attention, even if the strategy itself has been around since the days of dial-up connections and free AOL discs.
 See?
 Old school.

 If cutting-edge technology and the latest shiny promotional platforms are leaving you cold, it might be time to warm up with some tried-and-trusted channels.
-Reinvent these old school marketing strategies for the digital age and any local business will be in a position to benefit from the best of both worlds.Opinions expressed here by Contributors are their own.
+Reinvent these old school marketing strategies for the digital age and any local business will be in a position to benefit from the best of both worlds.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.